 - ¼ teaspoon salt

-- 1- 1 1/2 tablespoon crushed red pepper flakes, more or less to taste.
+- 1- 1 1/2 tablespoon crushed red pepper flakes, adjust based on desired heat level. *See Notes

 Take off heat.
 Remove cinnamon stick.
 Stir in balsamic vinegar.
 Let cool for 15 minutes.
 Transfer to sterilized mason jars to cool.
 Chutney will thicken once cooled.
 Store in refrigerator or freeze up to 6 months.